1005 N. Marion St.

 If you were charged with DUI involving serious bodily injury, you might also be facing a civil lawsuit for damages caused to the victim who suffered serious bodily injury.

 Your criminal defense attorney can also help you resolve the issues in the civil case as you work with your insurance company.
-If you were injured in the accident as well, you might also need representation in a civil lawsuit for your damages caused by any personal injury.
+If you were injured in the accident, you might also need representation in a civil lawsuit for the damages caused by any personal injury.

 Call us at (813) 250-0500 to learn what you might need to do immediately to protect yourself after this serious accusation.
 Let us put our experience to work for you at every stage of the case.